MarcL/marclittlemore.com/pages/landingpages/bot-building-for-beginners.md

 * Don't be confused!
 Let me teach you some simple ways to make your chatbot better than your competition.

 ## Get Your Free Cheetsheet
 Sign up now and I'll send you my **FREE Chatfuel JSON Cheatsheet**.
-In it you'll find quick and easy recipes to add external data to your Facebook chatbots.
+Learn how you can enhance your bots using interesting JSON responses for Facebook Messenger.

 **^^ Sign up right now! ^^**